-- b) Unofficial transcript showing qualifying degree conferral dated prior to the semester the student intends to start. - c) A letter, on the school's letterhead, from the qualifying degree granting institution's Office of the Registrar that includes the conferral date, degree level, and name of the degree conferred which must be dated prior to the program start date. - d) All JD applicants are required to take the Law School Admission Test (LSAT). - e) Two letters of recommendation must be submitted.
+- admitted, an exception may be granted.
+The student must provide one of the following within the first 45 days: - b) Unofficial transcript showing qualifying degree conferral dated prior to the semester the student intends to start. - c) A letter, on the school's letterhead, from the qualifying degree granting institution's Office of the Registrar that includes the conferral date, degree level, and name of the degree conferred which must be dated prior to the program start date. - d) All JD applicants are required to take the Law School Admission Test (LSAT). - e) Two letters of recommendation must be submitted.
 The letters must be sent directly to the school by the person making the recommendation.